Food Preservation & Canning

 Acidification for Tomatoes

 The USDA does not recommend the use of steam canners due to inadequate research and testing.
 However, Utah State University has tested the steam canners and has found them to be safe and adequate for processing certain foods if used according to instructions and safe canning procedures.
-Due to botulism poisoning potential, steam canners may NOT be used for for meats, tomatoes, and vegetables.
+Due to botulism poisoning potential, steamer canners may NOT be used for for meats, tomatoes, and vegetables.
 If you choose to use a steam canner for jams, jellies, or fruits, only USDA approved and tested recipes and canning times should be used.
-Processing times for boiling-water bath canners may be used for steam canners.
-It is very important to follow instructions and be sure that an 8 to 10-inch plume of steam is present during the entire processing time.
-The water must not run out before the end of processing.
-Steaming can be done if you follow the guidelines outlined here for your recipe.
+Processing times for boiling-water bath canners may be used for the steam canners.
+It is very important to follow instructions and be sure that an 8 to 10-inch plume of steam is present during the entire processing time, and the water must not run out before the end of processing.

 Resources from USU Extension:

 - Major Canning Sins

 - Using a Steam Canner

 - Storage Cupboard Times